 - Rice milk

-In addition to consuming low-potassium food, people with kidney disease or kidney failure should also avoid food that is high in potassium content in their renal diet in order to maintain a good potassium balance.
+In addition to consuming low-potassium food, people with kidney illnesses or kidney failure should also avoid food that is high in potassium content in their renal diet in order to maintain a good potassium balance.

 Some of these foods include potassium-rich fruits and vegetables like: